Zoo Tycoon 2: Reception

-According to The NPD Group, Zoo Tycoon 2 was the 19th-best-selling computer game of 2004.
+According to The NPD Group, Zoo Tycoon 2 was the 19th best-selling computer game of 2004.
 It rose to 13th place on NPD's annual computer game sales chart for 2005, a position it maintained for 2006.

 The game received generally positive reviews.
-IGN gave the game a 7.5/10 praising the game's lasting appeal while criticizing the game for being too easy, while GameSpy noted the improved 3D graphics.
+IGN gave the game a score of 7.5/10, praising the game's lasting appeal while criticizing it for being too easy, while GameSpy noted the improved 3D graphics.

 Zoo Tycoon 2 received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Zoo Tycoon 2 with "Computer Family Game of the Year".
+The game also received a nomination for "Outstanding Character Performance - Female" for Linda Currie's work on the game.
+At the following year's awards ceremony, the expansion Endangered Species received a nomination for "Outstanding Achievement in Gameplay Engineering.

 Reboot

-A reboot of the franchise, titled Zoo Tycoon, and developed by Frontier Developments was released in 2013 for the Xbox 360 and Xbox One consoles.
+A reboot of the franchise, simply titled Zoo Tycoon and developed by Frontier Developments, was released in 2013 for the Xbox 360 and Xbox One consoles.
 An enhanced edition titled Zoo Tycoon: Ultimate Animal Collection was released in 2017 for the Xbox One and Windows 10.
 Zoo Tycoon 2 was cited as a major influence, and Frontier Developments hoped the game would be a homage to the previous game, while enhancing the core experience.
 The entry was met with mixed reviews, with many citing the loss of customizability compared to the previous games.

 Cancelled sequel

 After the success of Zoo Tycoon 2, preliminary design work was started on a third game.
 The game was canceled as the company shifted direction away from PC development and towards mobile and social games.
-Former Blue Fang Games designer Shawn Stone stated that he sees the influence of, and many ideas from the scrapped Zoo Tycoon 3, in the franchise's spiritual successor Planet Zoo.
+Former Blue Fang Games designer Shawn Stone stated that he sees the influence of and many ideas from the scrapped Zoo Tycoon 3 in the franchise's spiritual successor Planet Zoo.